RickBarretto/unitt/readme.md

         Uses some function to evaluate the statement.
         This helps to show the function name on display, instead of a `true`/`false`.
+    - `.static :logical`:
+        Shows it as static code.

 ## *Compatibility*